ariful228/Git-GitHub/readme.md

 ## Create a GitHub (or GitLab) Account:
 >[!NOTE]
-  - Go to GitHub or GitLab and create an account.
+   Go to GitHub or GitLab and create an account.<br>
-  - After creating the account, need to link local Git repository to a remote repository on these platforms.
+   After creating the account, need to link local Git repository to a remote repository on these platforms.

-<br><br><br>
+<br><br>

 # Clone a Repository
 >[!TIP]